pebakery/pebakery-docs/Usage/ScriptUpdate.md

 When the Script Update button is pressed PEBakery performs the following steps to determine if/how the script needs to be updated.

-1. Read the value of UpdateType from the script's `[UpdateScript]` section.
+1. Read the value of UpdateType from the script's `[ScriptUpdate]` section.
-1. Read the value of URl from the scrip's `[UpdateScript]` section.
+1. Read the value of URl from the scrip's `[ScriptUpdate]` section.
 1. Download script's meta-data from `<url>/<scriptTitle>.meta.json`.
 1. Read the script's meta-data to determine if an update is necessary.
 PEBakery compares the version number from the scripts `[Main]` section to the version property in the script's update configuration.
 1. Backup the current script's interface values.